MMRI5666/mytechblog/_posts/2022-02-24-DL-fastbook-chapter04.md

 {% include tip.html text="<strong>Definition</strong>:
 <br>Tensor's rank is the number of axes or dimensions in a tensor, shape is the size of each axis of a tensor." %}

-> [!TIP]
+**Warning:**
-> Some people may concerns about complication of calculating gradient, but a good news is that PyTorch takes the burden by automatically computing the derivative of nearly any function!
+Some people may concerns about complication of calculating gradient, but a good news is that PyTorch takes the burden by automatically computing the derivative of nearly any function!